-TNF and PNF land and resource management plans (LRMP) established Visual Quality Objectives (VQO) for areas within the TNF and PNF and specify management activities and projects to meet adopted VQOs.
-Management activities are evaluated in light of the adopted VQO, as well as TNF's and PNF's LRMP Management Area policies and prescriptions.
-The VQO standards applicable to the above ground portions of the Project are "Retention," "Partial Retention," and "Modification."
+TNF and PNF Land and Resource Management Plans (LRMPs) established Visual Quality Objectives (VQOs) for areas within the TNF and PNF and specified desired visual outcomes for management activities and projects to meet adopted VQOs (USFS 1988 and USFS 1990).
+Management activities are evaluated in light of the adopted VQOs, as well as TNF's and PNF's LRMP Management Area policies and prescriptions.
+The VQO standards applicable to the above-ground portions of the Project are "Retention," "Partial Retention," and "Modification."
 Table 7.10.3-1 below describes the three VQOs in detail.
 The overall goal of the Forest Service visual quality standard is for land use activities to blend substantially into the landscape so as not to appear noticeable (USFS 1990).